“Quality is not an act, it is a habit…”

 If Aristotle said it, it’s gotta be important, right?

-Well, when it comes to operating a modern enterprise, the impact of data quality is the difference between success and outright failure.
+Well, when it comes to operating a modern enterprise, the impact of data quality may be the single biggest factor in a company's potential for success.
+OK, that's saying a lot, but at the risk of being hyberbolic, the reality is that data quality is the difference between success and outright failure.
 In particular, the quality of an organization’s data directly relates to its ability to know customers, market trends, and other aspects of their business which are necessary for success.

 Data quality is the degree to which data accurately reflects the real-world characteristics it represents and is free from errors, inconsistencies, and inaccuracies.
 Data quality refers to the level of accuracy, completeness, and consistency of the data being used in a specific context.
 It is critical for all enterprises, as the quality of the data impacts the decisions and actions that are based on it.
 These decisions form the direction – in both the short and long term – that an organization takes.